Large dimensional analysis of general margin based classification methods: Asymptotic Performance

 where $\Phi(\cdot)$ represents the cumulative distribution function of $N(0,1)$ and

-The values of the quantities $R$, $w_0$, and $q_0^\pm$ can be obtained from solving the equations listed in Proposition \ref{prop1}. \end{proposition} Proposition \ref{prop2} allows us to assess the performance of different classification methods and obtain the value of $\lambda$ that yields the maximum precision for a given method.
+The values of the quantities $R$, $w_0$, and $q_0^\pm$ can be obtained from solving the equations (\ref{eq1})-(\ref{eq5}) listed in Claim \ref{prop1}. \end{claim} Claim \ref{prop2} allows us to assess the performance of different classification methods and obtain the value of $\lambda$ that yields the maximum precision for a given method.
+If we consider $\bSigma_+=\bSigma_-$ and PLR loss $V(u)$, Claims \ref{prop1} and \ref{prop2} end up with the results of \cite{mailiao}.

+Now we consider datasets generated from the spiked covariance models which are particularly suitable for analyzing high dimensional statistical inference problems.
+Because for high dimensional data, typically only few components are scientifically important.
+The remaining structures can be considered as i.i.d. background noise.
+Therefore, we use a low-rank signal plus noise structure model \citep{ma2013,liu:sigclust}, and assume the following: \begin{assump} Each observation vector $\bx_+$ (resp. $\bx_-$) from Class $+1$ (resp.
+Class $-1$) can be viewed as an independent instantiation of the generative models